sandipsahoo2k2/my/articles/engineering/backtracking_template.md

 - Refer this video with explanation on the [generic template](https://youtube.com/watch?v=-UhqRVFnwOY) to solve any backtracking problem.
 - I would also highly recommend to watch this video by [Abdul Bari](https://www.youtube.com/watch?v=DKCbsiDBN6c) to understand how back tracking works.
+- Practice the template with this [leetcode problems solved](https://youtube.com/watch?v=siNWNRgtlEk)

 #### The backtracking template